resources / blog /

 Whenever you’re checking out, online or in-store, you’ve definitely come across it during checkout or had a salesperson ask-

-“Would you like to add a Protection Plan: 1-Year Extended Coverage for $49.99?”
+“Would you like to add a Protection Plan for one year of extended coverage at just $49.99?”

 And we all do the same thing.
 We say, “No thanks, I’m good.”
 Because when the console is brand-new, no one is thinking about extended warranties.